Google スプレッドシートとMetaコンバージョンAPIの連携イメージ

 ・Confirm the account and click "Next".

-・Click "Continue" to complete the registration with My Apps.
+・Click "Continue" to complete the registration in My Apps.

 <For Meta Conversion API>

-・Enter the account name and access token, then click "Add" to complete the registration with My Apps.
+・Enter the account name and access token, and click "Add" to complete the registration in My Apps.

-3. Copy the template for integrating Google Sheets, 0CodeKit, and Meta Conversion API.
+3. Copy the template for integrating Google Sheets and the Meta Conversion API.

 ・Open the link below.